 Pugs will stay pregnant for about 58 to 68 days.
-You can expect a Pug to be pregnant for an average length of about 63 days and this is from the date of her mating or conception to the date of delivery.
+You can expect a Pug to be pregnant for an average length of about 63 days and this is from the date of her conception to the date of delivery.

 Owners and breeders can expect both behavioral changes as well as physical changes.

 For instance, in the last 14 days of your Pug’s pregnancy, you will notice the following:

 - Your pregnant Pug will ask for more cuddles and want to be with you more often.